ChuckRipper/PhotoManagerApp_Swift_Project4/Documentation/Documentation_EN.md

 **Class**: _CreateUser_

 - **Methods**:
-  - _prepare(on: Database)_ - creates the users table.
+  - _prepare(on: Database)_
-    - Access:
+    - Access: default (public)
-    - Description: .
+    - Columns:
+      - id: A unique identifier for each user.
+      - username: A string representing the username of the user.
+This field is required.
+      - email: A string representing the email of the user.
+This field is required.
+      - password: A string representing the hashed password of the user.
+This field is required.
+    - Description: This method sets up the schema for the users table.
+It defines the columns and their types, including an ID, username, email, and password.

   - _revert(on: Database)_ - deletes the users table.
-    - Access:
+    - Access: default (public)
-    - Description: .
+    - Description: This method deletes the users table schema from the database.
+It is used to rollback the changes made by the prepare method.

 - **Fields and Properties**: None